FudaWiki/fudawiki-files/hanafuda/games/taiyaku.md

 |2|**Butterflies and Phoenix**</br>きりん蝶 [きりんちょう, *kirinchō*]|[![Paulownia with Phoenix](/sheldonchen-cards/120.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#phoenix)[![Peony with Butterflies](/sheldonchen-cards/60.svg#hanafuda-card =50x)](/en/hanafuda/suits/peony#butterflies)</br>This dekiyaku **stacks** with other dekiyaku in this group.|
 |1|**Kill**</br>ころし [*koroshi*]|[![Willow with Rain Man](/sheldonchen-cards/110.svg#hanafuda-card =50x)](/en/hanafuda/suits/willow#rain-man) plus 1 of:</br>[![Bush Clover with Boar](/sheldonchen-cards/70.svg#hanafuda-card =50x)](/en/hanafuda/suits/bush-clover#boar)[![Maple with Deer](/sheldonchen-cards/100.svg#hanafuda-card =50x)](/en/hanafuda/suits/maple#deer)[![Peony with Butterflies](/sheldonchen-cards/60.svg#hanafuda-card =50x)](/en/hanafuda/suits/peony#butterflies)|

-> It is thought that the Rainman in the Echigobana deck is supposed to be **Ono Sadakuro** [斧定九郎], a character from the Kabuki play, "Kanadehon Chushingura" [仮名手本忠臣蔵].
+> It is thought that the Rainman in this game is supposed to be **Ono Sadakuro** [斧定九郎], a character from the Kabuki play, "Kanadehon Chushingura" [仮名手本忠臣蔵].
 In the play, he committed murder and robbery by killing Yoichibei and stealing 50 gold ryo, but was afterward shot at and killed by Hayano Kanpei, who mistook him for a wild boar.
 {.is-info}

 # Taiyaku for Two Players